Text and pictures © 1997-2024 Guillaume Dargaud

 1997's trip to Antarctica was short but pretty intense: we had temperatures down to -50°C (-58°F) during the last nights !

 Left: Twin Otter leaving Terra Nova.

 Then I hopped on a Twin Otter for a short flight to Terra Nova Bay, the Italian base.
 There, good (and warm) weather, good food, nice base, nice people.
 It's located further north at the tip of a small peninsula, with a nice view on icebergs, a huge glacier and a 2500m volcano.
 But no penguins, and the only birds are a couple of voracious skuas.
 There I had to wait for a week before the flight to Dome C. I worked as a crane driver, mechanics, electrician... you name it.
-I ended up all greasy and managed not to kill myself.
+I ended up all greasy and managed not to kill myself with heavy machinery.
 My boss, Stefania Argentini, joined me there.

 And finally we made it to Dome C on Jan 17th.
 It was really warm when we got there: -25°C (-13°F).
 And then as the days went by, it got colder.
+And colder.
 There's not much to see there.
 Actually it is more precise to say that there is absolutely nothing there: it's desperately flat, white and cold.
 Once you've seen the horizon, you've seen it all.
 The sun never set during our stay so we couldn't even count on a nice sunset to provide some change, but we saw some parhely circles with multiple suns and some Peary's arcs.
 For the rest, it's all work, eat and sleep.